-This state of affairs raises two natural questions, each addressed in a part of the present paper. \begin{enumerate} \item Can a similar development be carried out for $\mathsf{NIP}$? \item What are natural examples of (nonclassical) dependent positive theories? \end{enumerate} The answer to the first question is affirmative: we show in \Cref{sec:nipbasics} that, by using a natural definition of $\mathsf{NIP}$, which is preserved by adding hyperimaginary sorts, basic results such as closedness under (positive) Boolean combinations, reduction to one variable, and equivalence with finiteness of alternation numbers generalise.
-In \Cref{sec:invtp} we study invariant types, prove a version of Borel definability, and investigate two different notions of coheir extension.
+Our final \Cref{sec:posnip} initiates the development of $\mathsf{NIP}$ for positive theories, which was in fact the original motivation of our work.
+Besides the application of \Cref{athm:AP}, this section may be read independently of the previous ones, and is structured as follows.
+After briefly recalling the setting in \Cref{sec:poslogprelim,sec:pilrob}, we show in \Cref{sec:nipbasics} that, by using a natural definition of $\mathsf{NIP}$, which is preserved by adding hyperimaginary sorts, basic results such as closedness under (positive) Boolean combinations, reduction to one variable, and equivalence with finiteness of alternation numbers generalise.
+In \Cref{sec:DLOA} we look at examples.
+First, for every group $G$, existentially closed $G$-actions by automorphisms on a dense linear order are positively dependent; this can be proven by using \cite[Th\'eor\`eme~4.4.19]{dealdama}, but we provide a quick direct argument.
+More interestingly, as anticipated, we also show positive dependence for existentially closed oags with an automorphism, by using \Cref{athm:AP}. \begin{alphthm}[\Cref{co:apthennip}] The class of existentially closed oags with an automorphism is $\mathsf{NIP}$ in the sense of positive logic. \end{alphthm} In \Cref{sec:invtp} we study invariant types, prove a version of Borel definability, and investigate two different notions of coheir extension.
 Under a mild assumption known as \emph{thickness}, we generalise the equivalence of $\mathsf{NIP}$ with the existence of at most $2^{\abs M}$ global $M$-invariant extensions of a fixed type over $M$.

-As for the second question, let us recall a standard construction which gives rise to non-companionable theories.
-Start with a classical first-order $L$-theory $T$ with quantifier elimination, let $T'$ be the expansion of $T$ by an $L$-automorphism $\sigma$, and consider the class $K$ of existentially closed models of $T'$.
-If $T$ has $\mathsf{SOP}$, by~\cite{kikyo_strict_2002} the class $K$ is never elementary.
-Since $\mathsf{NIP}$ unstable theories must have $\mathsf{SOP}$, we expect that some non-classical, unstable, dependent positive theories will arise as outputs of the above construction, performed starting with a $\mathsf{NIP}$ unstable $T$, for instance with $T$ o-minimal.